chrissy-dev/flick/README.md

 date: 2023-08-16
 secret: "mypassword"  # Optional: Add a password to protect the album
 ---

-This album contains photos from my vacation to Hawaii.
+This album contains photos from my vacation to Scotland.

+This whole section of the meta.md file is Markdown, go wild.
 ```

 ### Metadata Fields: